-Sandpaper: 320 grit is the most used sandpaper (get 3 - 5 sheets) but a non-woven abrasive pad is faster and almost as good for smoothing clapboard walls.
+Sandpaper: 320 grit is the most used sandpaper (get 3 - 5 sheets).

 Brushes: a pack of 1" foam brushes may be enough.
 Use a small (3" or so) foam roller for interior surfaces.
 Keep foam brushes in a bag, refrigerated between uses to make them last longer.
 A 3/16" Artist's Brush is necessary for railings and detail work.